wvanbreukelen/Flyer-2.0/README.md

 Flyer
 =========

-A simple to use PHP framework
+A simple to use PHP framework!

 ### Notes
 * This framework uses the MVC pattern